 PE5A 1.
 Professional responsibility

 PE5A 2.
 Ethics

 PE5A 3.
 Equity and social justice

-PE5A 4.
-Rights and confidentiality

 PE5 - Element B: Personal Values and Beliefs

 Leaders demonstrate a commitment to values, beliefs and practices aligned with the vision, mission and goals for student learning.

 PE5B 1.
 Respects the dignity and worth of each individual PE5B 2.
 Models respect for diversity and equitable practices PE5B 3.
 Advocates for mission, vision and goals PE5B 4.
 Ensures a positive learning environment